The Government continues to release refugees from onshore detention. This is a huge win and shows that the Government is feeling the pressure.

 These releases show that when we stand up collectively and demand change, the Government hears us.
 So let’s keep up the pressure!

-Call Home Affairs Minister Peter Dutton now and demand that he release the remaining refugees and people seeking asylum still detained, and work to find permanent, safe resettlement options so people can rebuild their lives.
+Call Home Affairs Minister Karen Andrews now and demand that she release the remaining refugees and people seeking asylum still detained, and work to find permanent, safe resettlement options so people can rebuild their lives.

 What people are saying: